Las Iguanas-Punta Condega

 Park History

-Las Iguanas-Punta Condega was designated a habitat management area under Honduras's protected area system to provide formal protection for the coastal habitat while allowing compatible use by local fishing communities.
-The habitat management area classification recognizes that the resident and adjacent communities have legitimate livelihood interests in the coastal resources and that conservation objectives can be achieved through regulated use rather than strict exclusion.
-The area is managed by the ICF in coordination with the Secretaría de Recursos Naturales y Ambiente (SERNA).
+Las Iguanas-Punta Condega was originally protected as a Wildlife Refuge through Agreement 1118-92, then formally reclassified as a Habitat Management Area (IUCN Category IV) under Honduras's protected area system by Legislative Decree No. 5-99-E, with the designation published January 20, 2000.
+[1] The habitat management area classification recognizes that the resident and adjacent communities have legitimate livelihood interests in the coastal resources and that conservation objectives can be achieved through regulated use rather than strict exclusion.
+The area is managed by the ICF in coordination with conservation NGOs including CODDEFFAGOLF.
 Conservation programs have focused particularly on sea turtle nesting protection and mangrove restoration following losses to shrimp farming development.
-International support from IUCN and WWF has contributed to conservation planning for the Gulf of Fonseca as a transboundary ecosystem.
+A formal management plan was developed in 2006 with support from Spain's environmental ministry.
+[2]) The area also forms part of the broader Sistema Punta Condega–El Jicarito shorebird reserve designated by the Western Hemisphere Shorebird Reserve Network in 2023.
+[3]

 Major Trails And Attractions